OSMCha/osmx-adiff-builder/README.md

 The `adiffs.osmcha.org` service is free to use for low-volume noncommercial purposes.
 If you would like to build an application which depends on the service or make high-volume use of it, please contact `team at openstreetmap dot us` about the Community Projects program or Organizational Membership.

+## Installation and dependencies

+You can "install" this software by cloning this repository and running the scripts in it directly.
+They expect the following dependencies to be available:

+- [`osm-cli`](https://github.com/jake-low/osm-cli) for locating replication files
+- `curl` for downloading replication files
+- a recent Python (tested on 3.13)
+- GNU Make
+- the `osmx` binary from [OSMExpress](https://github.com/bdon/OSMExpress)
+- `rclone` for uploading generated adiffs to cloud storage

+The scripts in this repository are best treated as a blueprint.
+If you deploy your own version of osmx-adiff-builder, you will likely want to modify them to customize the behavior for your purposes.

 ## License

 Unless otherwise noted, the files in this repository are marked under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) and dedicated to the public domain.